JaiyahhD/JaiyahhD/README.md

 - 👋 Hi, I’m @JaiyahhD
-- 👀 I’m interested in becoming a Front-End Developer
+- 👀 Junior Front-End Developer
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript, React and MySQL
-- 💞️ I’m looking to collaborate on projects to help build my portfolio.
+- 💞️ I’m looking to collaborate on projects and gain experience.
 - 📫 How to reach me: jai.kdavis04@gmail.com

 <!---